Nag (missile): Design

-It is developed for engaging heavily armored tanks in all-weather conditions during day and night with a minimum range of 500 m and a maximum range of 4 km for the land variant.
+It is developed for engaging heavily armoured tanks in all-weather conditions during day and night with a minimum range of 500 m and a maximum range of 4 km for the land variant.
 The third-generation fire-and-forget-class ATGM uses an imaging infrared (IIR) seeker that locks on to the target before launch.
-The airframe is made up of composite materials with high resistance to enemy countermeasures.
-The forward dome houses the guidance system.
-The middle portion of the body accommodates sensor packages and the warhead.
-A booster rocket is located towards the rear end.
-The Nag consists of four foldable wings and four tail fins that stabilize it during flight.
-A real-time image processor located next to the guidance package helps enable automatic target detection and tracking capability.
-The digital autopilot helps in the guidance, stability, and control after launch.
+The Nag's airframe is constructed from composite materials that exhibit high resistance to enemy countermeasures.
+The forward dome houses the guidance system, while the middle section of the body accommodates sensor packages and the warhead.
+A booster rocket is positioned towards the rear end.
+The Nag features four foldable wings and four tail fins that stabilize it during flight.
+A real-time image processor, located adjacent to the guidance package, facilitates automatic target detection and tracking capabilities.
+The digital autopilot assists with guidance, stability, and control after launch.

 An electric actuation system also helps in flight control.
 The guidance system is based on an imaging infrared (IIR) seeker that ensures a high target accuracy in both top and front attack modes.
 A CCD camera integrated into the guidance system is useful as it is hard to jam.
 The initial guidance is provided by area correlation around the target, to which is added a centroid tracking mechanism.
 Homing in the terminal phase is done by area correlation around the centroid.

 The Nag rises upwards suddenly and then bends at a steep angle to aim for the target.